MrRedDev/uh-team-a/README.md

 # UH-Team-A
 Spa Resource Management System Prototype Project

+## Login System
+For this to work you will need a DB named uni_spa with a table named membership.
+(These names will be changed to match our schemas of course) The table will need the fields; first_name, last_name, email_address, password, username and the auto increment id field as standard. navigate your URL to http://localhost:8888/uh-team-a/index.php/login

 ### Some basic Git commands and project setup.

 Once you have created a directory on your computer for the project,